Litvaks: History

-Jews began living in Lithuania as early as the 13th century.
+Jews began living in Lithuania as early as the 13th century arriving from the Rhineland valley, France, Spain and Belgium/Netherlands.
 In 1388, they were granted a charter by Vytautas, under which they formed a class of freemen subject in all criminal cases directly to the jurisdiction of the grand duke and his official representatives, and in petty suits to the jurisdiction of local officials on an equal footing with the lesser nobles (szlachta), boyars, and other free citizens.
 As a result, the community prospered.

 In 1495, they were expelled by Alexander Jagiellon, but allowed to return in 1503.
 The Lithuanian statute of 1566 placed a number of restrictions on the Jews, and imposed sumptuary laws, including the requirement that they wear distinctive clothing, including yellow caps for men and yellow kerchiefs for women.

 The Khmelnytsky Uprising destroyed the existing Lithuanian Jewish institutions.
 Still, the Jewish population of Lithuania grew from an estimated 120,000 in 1569 to approximately 250,000 in 1792.
-After the 1793 Second Partition of the Polish-Lithuanian Commonwealth, Lithuanian Jews became subjects of the Russian Empire.
+After the 1793 Second Partition of the Polish-Lithuanian Commonwealth, Litvaks became subjects of the Russian Empire.